Avoiding Data Loss on NAS D-Link DNS-300 and Recovering Deleted Files: Insider Guide

 Remember, these best practices are general recommendations, and it's important to refer to the specific documentation and guidelines provided by D-Link for the DNS-300 device to ensure proper security measures are implemented.

-Although NAS DNS-300 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DNS-300 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view